Chapter 26: Create a Shopify Bot Web Application Using Flask and Heroku

 Shopify Bot main.CSS

 In the static folder, you can create a main.CSS file.
-In the file, you can design your paragraph font family, color, and the web application background color, image size.
+In the file, you can design your paragraph font family, color, web application background color, and image size.
 What’s more, designing a more engaging form and button.

 Then, we need to create a secret_key which is used to integrate with other 3rd party platforms such as Heroku, etc. You can randomly input the secret number as you like.

-The core part of Shopify bot python script is the same with the Python Tutorial 10.
+The core part of the Shopify bot python script is the same as the Python Tutorial 10.
 If you are interested, please check it out.